Frequently Asked Questions about Setting and Using Goals

 Collaborate: Engage in a collaborative process (lock yourself in a room and knock it out).

-You’re both unsure and you need to puzzle through it together from the start.
+It’s a new goal or initiative, or you’re both unsure and you need to puzzle through it together from the start.

 Be clear on the front end about who the final decision-maker is.
 Circle back to those whose ideas aren’t represented and explain why you made those choices.